01 of 04

 03 of 04

 At this point, the trick is to get the clay to dry out, but not dry it too much.

 Optimally, if you are going to do this a lot, you will want to make a big plaster bat, a large plaster surface that you could work the clay on.
-(Plaster absorbs water, pulling it right out of the clay.)
-However, if this is a one shot deal, you can use the same idea without the plaster bat.
-Find some towels that you don't care about saving; you can hose out the clay and wash them clean again afterwards, but the clay may irreversibly stain the material, especially if you are working with red clay.
+If this is a one-shot deal, you can use the same idea without the plaster bat.
+Find some towels that you don't care about saving; you can hose out the clay and wash them clean again afterward, but the clay may irreversibly stain the material, especially if you are working with red clay.